brockar1999/Outbreak-Squad/README.md

 Future plans:

-     ~ Adding a official game over screen, making the enemy combatants harder and more life-like.
+     ~ Adding a official game over screen, making the enemy combatants harder and more life-like, and utilizing more animations.

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////